gfazzito/Be-Wwiser/Plugins/Readme.md

 In this folder you'll find plugins to install in Wwise.

-**Important** - Check Wwise version and operating system of the plugins.
+**Important** - Check Wwise version and the operating system of the plugins (Only Windows for the moment).

 # How to install custom plugins in Wwise
 All the steps are in the Audiokinetic Launcher.